Liouville Irregular States of Half-Integer Ranks

 We check that the power-series expression for \eqref{eq:A1D3} obtained by using our conjectured formula is in perfect agreement with an expression for \eqref{eq:A1A3} evaluated in \cite{Nishinaka:2019nuy}.

 The rest of this paper is organized as follows.
+In sec.~\ref{sec:review}, we give a brief review of the Liouville irregular state of integer ranks and their role in the AGT correspondence.
 In Sec.~\ref{sec:lower-ranks}, we derive the differential equations for $|I^{(n-\frac{1}{2})}\rangle$ from that for $|I^{(n)}\rangle$, for $n=2$ and $n=3$.
 Our strategy there is to consider the limit of parameters that corresponds to an RG-flow between two AD theories in four dimensions.
 In Sec.~\ref{sec:formula}, we give our conjecture on the differential equations for $|I^{(r)}\rangle$ for a general half-integer rank $r$.
 In Sec.~\ref{sec:example}, we solve our conjectured differential equations for $|I^{(3/2)}\rangle$, and find a power series expression for $\mathcal{Z}_{(A_1,D_3)} = \langle \Delta |I^{(3/2)}\rangle$.
 We show that this power series is identical to the power series expansion of $\mathcal{Z}_{(A_1,A_3)}=\langle 0|I^{(3)}\rangle$ evaluated in \cite{Nishinaka:2019nuy}.
 In Sec.~\ref{sec:conclusion}, we conclude and discuss possible future directions.
 In Appendix \ref{app:f}, we list explicit expressions for $f_k(\Lambda_{n},\cdots,\Lambda_{2n-1})$ for lower values of $n$.